 How Does a VPN Work?

-What is VPNA VPN re-routes the connection through a secure server and changes the user’s IP, thus turning them into digital shadows.
+A VPN re-routes the connection through a secure server and changes the user’s IP, thus turning them into digital shadows.
 When you switch a VPN on, it immediately starts to encrypt the data before sending it to the ISP (or the Wi-Fi hotspot).
 Next, the data goes directly to the Virtual Private Network, and only then to your favorite browser.
 The websites “think” that the data is coming from the VPN server, not your computer/mobile device.

 That’s how the VPN masks the user’s actual IP and keeps hackers at bay.
 Without a VPN, there’s no encryption and no routing through a secure server.
 All of your online activity is out there in the open, vulnerable to potential attacks and surveillance by third parties.